brianjz/sd-webui-dbstorage/README.md

 ## Introduction

-**db-storage1111 is an extension for [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).**
+**sd-webui-dbstorage is an extension for [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui). based on db-storage1111**

 It allows to store pictures to databases.At the moment it only supports MongoDB.
 ## Features